germinateplatform/germinate-training/flapjack-5.md

 ## Welcome to Flapjack data views and visualization training.

-Let’s have a quick recap.
-If you’ve reached far in this series of tutorials, well done!
+Let's have a quick recap.
+If you've reached far in this series of tutorials, well done!
 There will be a saved Flapjack project containing an imported a genotype file, map file, a phenotype file and a QTL or features file.
-In this tutorial, we’ll look at data view options and a few different approaches for viewing specific types of data.
+In this tutorial, we'll look at data view options and a few different approaches for viewing specific types of data.
 The aim is to become comfortable interrogating and viewing different aspects of your data.
 View Options
 There are 2 data view options available:
-1)	Genotype view
+1. Genotype view
-2)	Chromosome view
+2. Chromosome view
 Each mode can be accessed from either the view menu

 <img src="flapjack-5/flapjack1.png" style="max-width: 100%;">